primiano/perfetto-docs/docs/guides/memory.md

 are done, press Ctrl-C to end the profile.

 ### Viewing the data
+TODO(fmayer): have an example that shows something interesting.

 Then upload the `raw-trace` file from the output directory to the [Perfetto UI](https://ui.perfetto.dev) and click on diamond marker that